(Rev.) Andrew Blake, RP – Mindfulness + Compassion Professional Training, Yana Retreat and Courses, and Meditation

 Agnes Wong, MD, PhD, FRCSC – Mindfulness + Compassion Professional Training,

-Dr. Agnes Wong is Professor of Ophthalmology, Neurology, & Psychology at the University of Toronto, & an active staff Ophthalmologist at The Hospital For Sick Children in Toronto.
-Dr. Wong is the former Ophthalmologist-in-Chief at The Hospital For Sick Children, where she was named the inaugural John & Melinda Thompson Chair in Vision Neuroscience.
+Dr. Agnes Wong is Professor of Ophthalmology, Neurology, & Psychology at the University of Toronto, and an active staff Ophthalmologist at The Hospital For Sick Children in Toronto.
+She is the former Ophthalmologist-in-Chief at The Hospital For Sick Children, where she was named the inaugural John & Melinda Thompson Chair in Vision Neuroscience.
 She is also the former Vice Chair of Research in the Department of Ophthalmology at the University of Toronto.
-In her career as a physician-scientist, Dr. Wong has published extensively in the field of Ophthalmology and vision sciences, has travelled widely as a visiting professor and invited speaker, as well as won many research and teaching awards.
+In her career as a physician-scientist, Agnes has published extensively in the field of Ophthalmology and vision sciences, has travelled widely as a visiting professor and invited speaker, as well as won many research and teaching awards.